George Krull

 Retired Partner, Grant Thornton LLP

-He was a member of the 2011-2013 AACSB International’s Blue Ribbon Committee on Accreditation Quality, the 2017-2018 AACSB Accounting Accreditation Standards Revision Task Force , has served four terms on the AACSB’s Accounting Accreditation Committee, is currently a member of the Accounting Accreditation Policy Committee, and continues doing business and accounting accreditation peer reviews.
+George was a member of the 2011-2013 AACSB International’s Blue Ribbon Committee on Accreditation Quality, the 2017-2018 AACSB Accounting Accreditation Standards Revision Task Force, has served four terms on the AACSB’s Accounting Accreditation Committee, and two terms as a member of its Accounting Accreditation Policy Committee.
+He serves on several university business and accountancy advisory boards.